 Use an anti-corrosion spray on the back of panels and on exposed wires to prevent the rust or corrosion that could lead to an electrical system failure.

 AUXILIARY FUSE PANEL

 The auxiliary fuse panel, located under the dash, offers the ability to install electronics in addition to the accessory switches located in the dash.
-Your boat has a fuse panel that utilizes automotive type fuses.
+Your model utilizes the glass type fuses.